milwrite/cloze-reader/README.md

 ## How It Works

-**Dual-Model Architecture:** The system uses two Gemma-3 models with distinct roles.
-The 12B parameter model analyzes passages and selects words to mask based on patterns learned during its training.
-The 27B model generates contextual hints and powers the chat interface.
-This separation mirrors the distinction between assessment design and pedagogical guidance—though both are algorithmic.
+**Single-Model Architecture:** The system uses Google's Gemma-3-27b model for all operations—analyzing passages, selecting words to mask, generating contextual hints, and powering the chat interface.
+The model handles both assessment design and pedagogical guidance through the same algorithmic system.

 **Progressive Levels:** The game implements a level system (1-5 with 1 blank, 6-10 with 2 blanks, 11+ with 3 blanks) that scaffolds difficulty through word length constraints, historical period selection, and hint disclosure.
 Early levels use 1900s texts and show first+last letters; advanced levels draw from any era and provide only first letters.
 Each round presents two passages from different books, requiring consistent performance across rounds before advancing.

 **Serendipitous Selection:** Passages stream directly from Hugging Face's Project Gutenberg dataset.
 The model selects words based on its training rather than curricular logic—sometimes choosing obvious vocabulary, sometimes obscure terms, sometimes generating exercises that are trivially easy or frustratingly hard.
 This unpredictability is a feature: it reveals how algorithmic assessment differs from human-designed pedagogy.

-**Chat as Scaffold:** Click the 💬 icon beside any blank to engage the 27B model in conversation.
+**Chat as Scaffold:** Click the 💬 icon beside any blank to engage the model in conversation.
 It attempts to guide you through Socratic questioning, semantic clues, and contextual hints—replicating what a tutor might do, constrained by what a language model trained on text prediction can actually accomplish.

 The system filters out dictionaries, technical documentation, and poetry—ensuring narrative prose where blanks are theoretically inferable from context, even if the model's choices sometimes suggest otherwise.